-Our audit for the year ended December 31, 2020 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Metropolitan Water Reclamation District Retiree Health Care Trust's basic financial statements.
-The supplementary information for the year ended December 31, 2020 as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit for the year ended December 31, 2022 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the OPEB Trust's basic financial statements.
+The supplementary information for the year ended December 31, 2022 as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended December 31, 2020, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated in all material respects, in relation to the basic financial statements as a whole for the year ended December 31, 2020.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended December 31, 2022, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated in all material respects, in relation to the basic financial statements as a whole for the year ended December 31, 2022.

-The basic financial statements of the Metropolitan Water Reclamation District Retiree Health Care Trust as of and for the year ended December 31, 2019 (not presented herein) were audited by other auditors whose report thereon dated May 8, 2020, expressed an unmodified opinion on the basic financial statements.
-The report of the other auditors dated May 8, 2020 stated that the supplementary information for the year ended December 31, 2019 was subjected to the auditing procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those financial statements or to those financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America and , in their opinion, were fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended December 31, 2019.
+We also previously audited, in accordance with auditing standards generally accepted in the United States of America, the basic financial statements of the OPEB Trust as of and for the year ended December 31, 2021 (not presented herein), and have issued our report thereon dated May 17, 2022, which contained an unmodified opinion on the basic financial statements.
+The supplementary information' for the year ended December 31, 2021 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2021 basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the 2021 basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare those basic financial statements or to those basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information' is fairly stated in all material respects in relation to the basic financial statements as a whole for the year ended December 31, 2021.